wcho21/leetcode-selected/problems/basic/344/README.md

 ### Time

-The reversing visits each characters.
+Reversing visits each characters.
 Thus, $O(N)$.

 ### Space

-The problem requires not to use more than $O(1)$ extra space.
+The problem requires to use no more than $O(1)$ extra space.
 Of course, the input string takes $O(N)$ space.